spinnaker/spinnaker.github.io/guides/developer/plugin-creators/deck-plugin.md

 ## Run Orca in IntelliJ

-1. Open the Orca project in IntelliJ
+1. Open the Orca project in IntelliJ.

    * If you don't have a project open, you see a **Welcome to IntellJ IDEA** window.
       1. Click **Open or Import**